FIRSTdotorg/dns-abuse-sig-www/index.md

 ### HTML version

-A version has been produced by JP-CERT in HTML form, hosted on GitHub:
+A version has been produced by JPCERT/CC in HTML form, hosted on GitHub:

  - <a href="https://firstdotorg.github.io/dns-abuse-sig/">https://firstdotorg.github.io/dns-abuse-sig/</a>